hankbrigham/verdad-js/README.md

 /*
     {
         name: [],
-        email: ['email is not a valid email address'],
+        email: ['email is not a valid email address', 'email must be less than 9 characters in length],
         address: {
             streetOne: [],
             streetTwo: [],